silently/wsmock/README.md

 - there can be only one closing condition in an assertion (or the assertion will always fail)
 - Prefix:
   - `Last*` means the last message should verify the condition
-  - `None*` means all messages should verify the condition
+  - `None*` means all messages should verify the condition (succeeds when no message is received)
-  - `All*` means no message should verify the condition
+  - `All*` means no message should verify the condition (succeeds when no message is received)

 If you want to test several closing conditions, don't chain them but instead create parallel assertions with multiple `.Assert()`: